PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 08:43:00
+Last updated: 2024-04-05 08:43:33
-Random Quote: Talkin' to you was one of the best parts of my whole year. - Fezco
+Random Quote: The title was but a courtesy due him as a council member; Varys was lord of nothing but the spiderweb, the master of none but his whispers.  -  Catelyn Stark